andytolle/benchmark-itw-v1-plan/README.md

 While other benchmarks tell you if a model is "smart" in a lab, they don't tell you if it will succeed or fail at the job you need it to do.
 This creates a massive gap for businesses and local users who find that a top-ranking model still can't handle their real-world tasks.

-I porpose: **ITW (In The Wild) v1** a new kind of benchmark designed to close that gap.
+I porpose: **ITW (In The Wild) v1** a benchmark designed to close that gap.
 It simulates the actual challenges of business automation, where 'good' models are not only academic exercises, but a delicate blend between speed, cost and its ability to solve real world tasks.

 * It's built to evaluate local quantized versions with full precision models, so you can finally see the true performance cost of **quantization** on your own machine.